A

 Reproduction, Young, and Molting

-African jacanas can breed year-round, except for regions that experience a dry season, then seasonal breeding occurs.
+African jacanas can breed year-round, except in regions with a dry season, when breeding occurs seasonally.
 These birds have an unusual polyandrous mating season, where the female flees the nest as soon as she’s laid the eggs.
-She then moves on to her next mate, leaving the males alone to raise the young.
+She then moves on to her next mate, leaving the males to raise the young on their own.
 The males build semi-submerged floating nests, and the females lay four eggs.
 After she goes, he will incubate the eggs for approximately 26 days.
 Thankfully, he doesn’t have to sit on them the entire time.
 The heat allows for natural incubation, and he may move the nest to a shaded area to prevent overheating.

 Population

-The African Jacana population is mainly unstudied.
-They are estimated to have around one million mature individuals.
+The African Jacana population is considered common and widespread.
+They are estimated to have around 667,000 mature individuals.
 Their numbers are considered stable without evidence of any declines.
 Their numbers also do not appear to experience extreme fluctuations or fragmentation.
 African jacanas are concentrated in the Central and Southern regions of Africa.

 About the Author